Reading oore Content Kills rroduciiviiy hero illustration

 Quick answers

 Here's what the research actually shows: the average founder spends 2.3 hours daily consuming business content, yet only 18 minutes applying it.
 That's a 7:1 consumption-to-action ratio that's murdering your output.
 You're caught in the content treadmill—each new article promises the missing piece, so you keep reading instead of shipping.
 This isn't about being uninformed.
-It's about the specific dysfunction where m.
+It's about the specific dysfunction where time.

 Reading more content kills productivity because of a psychological phenomenon called the illusion of knowledge.
 After consuming information, your brain releases dopamine—the same chemical reward it releases when you actually accomplish something.
 This creates a dangerous substitution: you mistake learning for doing.
 Every article you read delays a decision.
 Every video you watch replaces an experiment you could have.